EarthPol/epmc-docs/docs/faq.md

 Money = Gold

-The gold that is in your inventory is the gold to your name.
+The gold that is in your inventory and your balance is the gold to your name.

    - Mine it
    - Vote
    - Sell items for money

-You can store your gold in your chests and enderchests.
+You can store your gold in your chests and enderchests, or in your virtual balance.

-There is no virtual currency (no `/sell` or `/pay`), physical gold is to be used for transfer of money. - **:hammer_and_wrench:CURRENTLY GETTING FIXED:hammer_and_wrench:**
+Transfer your physical gold into virtual currency using `/sell hand`.
+You can also use `/pay (player name)(amount)` to send money to someone.

 # Food